 On many platforms, there is a more efficient way to implement mutexes and read/write locks.
-Atomic operations can often be used to synchronize the actions of multiple threads more efficiently than Pthreads.
+Atomic operations can often be used synchronize the actions of multiple threads more efficiently than Pthreads.
 Each operation to acquire or release a lock can be done in fewer CPU instructions, and thus result in less wasted time when threads are contending for access to shared data structures.
 This in turn means greater scalability on multi-core platforms.

-InnoDB implements mutexes and read/write locks with the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access instead of using the Pthreads approach previously used.
-More specifically, an InnoDB that is compiled with GCC version 4.1.2 or later uses the atomic builtins instead of a pthread\mutex\t to implement InnoDB mutexes and read/write locks.
+Beginning with InnoDB Plugin 1.0.3, InnoDB implements mutexes and read/write locks with the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access instead of using the Pthreads approach previously used.
+More specifically, an InnoDB Plugin that is compiled with GCC version 4.1.2 or later will use the atomic builtins instead of a pthread\mutex\t to implement InnoDB mutexes and read/write locks.

 On 32-bit Microsoft Windows, InnoDB has implemented mutexes (but not read/write locks) with hand-written assembler instructions.
-Beginning with Microsoft Windows 2000, functions for Interlocked Variable Access are available that are similar to the built-in functions provided by GCC.
-On Windows 2000 and higher, InnoDB makes use of the Interlocked functions.
+Beginning with Microsoft Windows 2000, it is possible to use functions for Interlocked Variable Access that are similar to the built-in functions provided by GCC.
+Beginning with InnoDB Plugin 1.0.4, InnoDB makes use of the Interlocked functions on Windows.
 Unlike the old hand-written assembler code, the new implementation supports read/write locks and 64-bit platforms.

-Solaris 10 introduced library functions for atomic operations, and InnoDB uses these functions by default.
-When MySQL is compiled on Solaris 10 with a compiler that does not support the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access, InnoDB uses the library functions.
+Solaris 10 introduced library functions for atomic operations.
+Beginning with InnoDB Plugin 1.0.4, when InnoDB is compiled on Solaris 10 with a compiler that does not support the built-in functions provided by the GNU Compiler Collection (GCC) for atomic memory access, the library functions will be used.

 This change improves the scalability of InnoDB on multi-core systems.
+Note that the user does not have to set any particular parameter or option to take advantage of this new feature.
 This feature is enabled out-of-the-box on the platforms where it is supported.
-You do not have to set any parameter or option to take advantage of the improved performance.
-On platforms where the GCC, Windows, or Solaris functions for atomic memory access are not available, InnoDB uses the traditional Pthreads method of implementing mutexes and read/write locks.
+On platforms where the GCC, Windows, or Solaris functions for atomic memory access are not available, InnoDB will use the traditional Pthreads method of implementing mutexes and read/write locks.

-When MySQL starts, InnoDB writes a message to the log file indicating whether atomic memory access is used for mutexes, for mutexes and read/write locks, or neither.
-If suitable tools are used to build InnoDB and the target CPU supports the atomic operations required, InnoDB uses the built-in functions for mutexing.
-If, in addition, the compare-and-swap operation can be used on thread identifiers (pthread\t), then InnoDB uses the instructions for read-write locks as well.
+When MySQL starts, InnoDB will write a message to the log file indicating whether atomic memory access will be used for mutexes, for mutexes and read/write locks, or neither.
+If suitable tools are used to build the InnoDB Plugin and the target CPU supports the atomic operations required, InnoDB will use the built-in functions for mutexing.
+If, in addition, the compare-and-swap operation can be used on thread identifiers (pthread t), then InnoDB will use the instructions for read-write locks as well.

-Note: If you are building from source, ensure that the build process properly takes advantage of your platform capabilities.
+Note: If you are building from source, see Section 9.4.1, "Building the InnoDB Plugin on Linux or Unix" [62] to ensure that your build process properly takes advantage of your platform capabilities.